 Add the onions, garlic, and mushrooms to the pan.
 Cook for 4-5 minutes until mushrooms are becoming tender.
 Stir often so the garlic doesn't burn.
+Add the grill seasoning.

 Add the broth and bring to a boil.
 Add the pasta and simmer for 12-15 minutes until pasta is tender and has absorbed most of the liquid.
 Stir as needed, especially as the liquid is absorbed more.
 Add extra liquid if needed.

 Stir in the Parmesan cheese and half and half.
 Season with salt and pepper.
 Let rest for 5 minutes for the sauce to thicken.

 * Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.

 The Nutritional Values provided are estimates only and may vary based on the preparation method.

 Get delicious, healthy recipes delivered each week right to your inbox.

 Snap a picture and show us what you made on Instagram or Facebook.

 Tag us using @SlenderKitchen or #slenderkitchen.